Overwhelmed Mom Syndrome — It’s a Real Thing

 Running a household is grueling enough without ADHD.
 Here are 8 life-saving tips for parents with executive function deficits, lagging patience, and hardly enough time to read this.

-The multiple-task coordination required to keep a household functioning smoothly bumps directly against the executive-function difficulties inherent in ADHD, and makes for a very overwhelmed mom.
-It is key to recognize the challenges of housewifery, be realistic and forgiving of yourself, and put organization systems in place that will help you work around the difficulties.
+It is key to recognize the challenges on the domestic front, be realistic and forgiving of yourself, and put organization systems in place that will help you work around the difficulties.